 Other insurers reported similar results Thursday.
 Many hesitated to offer specifics, however, because they had yet to verify the information they were receiving from the federal government.

-“It’s definitely working,” said Mario Molina, chief executive of Molina Healthcare, which is offering plans in nine states, including several on the exchanges being run by the federal government.
+“It’s definitely working,” said Mario Molina, chief executive of Molina Healthcare., which is offering plans in nine states, including several on the exchange being run by the federal government.
 “I know people have been having difficulty accessing Web sites, but I am told by staff that they were able to get into every state Web site.
 It’s working.”